awsdocs/nice-dcv-admin-guide/doc_source/setup-xforwarding.md

 # Enable Remote X Connections to the X Server<a name="setup-xforwarding"></a>

-By default, NICE DCV 2017 prevents the use of X forwarding, because of inherent security risks\.
+By default, `Xdcv` prevents the use of X forwarding, because of inherent security risks\.
 NICE DCV inherits this behavior from the newer versions of the Xorg server\.
-The NICE DCV server implements the following default inherited mitigations to minimize the security risks:
+The NICE DCV server implements the following default mitigations to minimize the security risks:
-+ The NICE DCV server prevents X connections from the network\.
-The NICE DCV server is configured to start with `-nolisten tcp` command line option\.
++ The X server prevents X connections from the network\.
+The X server is configured to start with `-nolisten tcp` command line option\.
 However, it is possible to change the default behavior to enable remote X connections to the X server\.
 For more information about this workaround, see [Enable Remote X Connections to the X Server](#enable-remotex)\.
 + The X server disables GLX indirect contexts\.
 Because of conflicts with DCV\-GL, there is currently no workaround to enable GLX indirect contexts\.

 For more information about the security risks and the mitigations, see the [ X\.Org Security Advisory](https://www.x.org/wiki/Development/Security/Advisory-2014-12-09/)\.

 ## Enable Remote X Connections to the X Server<a name="enable-remotex"></a>

-By default, NICE DCV is configured to start with the `-nolisten tcp` command line option to reduce exposure to the security risks\.
+By default, `Xdcv` is configured to start with the `-nolisten tcp` command line option to reduce exposure to the security risks\.
 However, it is possible to change the default behavior to enable X forwarding\.

 **To enable X forwarding**
 Open `/etc/dcv/dcv.conf` using your preferred text editor\.
 Add the following to the end of the file: